osca-makurdi/first-timers-lab/README.md

 An Example of this would be;

 ```
-git checkout -b update_README
+git checkout -b my-contribution
 ```

-Your branch name should be short and descriptive and also, the maintaner might have a convention for naming branches.
+Your branch name should be short and descriptive so be creative and also, the maintainer might have a convention for naming branches.
 Which is why, it is important that you go through the `CONTRIBUTING.md` file at the beginning.

 # STEP 4 - MAKE YOUR CHANGES
 1. Goto the [Team](https://github.com/logiquebox/first-timers-lab#team) section of the README.md file